 In 609, the Emperor Phocas gave the Pantheon in Rome to Pope Boniface IV, who rededicated it on May 13 under the title St. Maria ad Martyres (or St. Mary and All Martyrs).
 Whether the Pope purposefully chose May 13 because of the date of the popular celebration already established in the East or whether this was just a happy coincidence is open to debate.

 According to an early Church historian, John Beleth (d.
 1165), Pope Gregory IV (827-844) officially declared November 1 the Feast of All Saints, transferring it from May 13.
 However, Sicard of Cremona (d.
 1215) recorded that Pope Gregory VII (1073-85) finally suppressed May 13 and mandated November 1 as the date to celebrate the Feast of All Saints.
 In all, we find the Papal Church establishing a liturgical feast day in honor of the Saints independent of any pagan influence.
 Particular ethnic groups developed their own lore, which was merged with the celebration.
-For this reason, little ones (and some big ones) still dress in a variety of costumes and pretend for the evening to be ghosts, witches, vampires, monsters, ninjas, pirates and so on, without any thought of paganism.
+For this reason, little ones (and some big ones) still dress in a variety of costumes and pretend for the evening to be ghosts, witches, vampires, monsters, ninjas, pirates and so on, without any thought of paganism - because there is no pagan influence on or modern Halloween.
 Nevertheless, All Saints Day clearly arose from a genuine Christian devotion independent of paganism.